 By the summer of 1905, Thaulow was driving a small car.
 He used it to spend some time with his family at La Panne, where he presumably painted this Small Town near La Panne (1905) in the August.

-These remaining works of Thaulow are all undated, but their motifs appear to be in France, and I can only presume that they were painted by him after 1892.
+These remaining works of Thaulow are all undated, but their motifs appear to be in France and Belgium, and I can only presume that they were painted by him after 1892.

 A Château in Normandy is another combination of rippled river and snow, this time set in the grounds of a French château, probably in the north-east of the country.